tlqtangok/perlcpp/README.md

 return 0;
 ```

-to build that, please run :  sh bld_cpp.sh , remember on Windows, I recommend Strawberry Perl.
+to build that, please run :  sh bld_cpp.sh , on Windows, I recommend Strawberry Perl.
 use the g++ or gcc under Strawberry. (if one see error msg, please comment the first line and
-uncomment 2nd line to use C++11.)
+uncomment 2nd line to use g++ with -std=c++11.)

 if lucky enough, check you GCC version, >=4.8 is recommend.